 If we fail to retain our qualified personnel or replace them when they leave, we may be unable to continue our discovery, development and commercialization activities, which may cause the price of our securities to fall.
+The Restructuring announced in September 2021 may make retention of our current personnel both more important and more challenging.

 In addition, our US operating subsidiary's facility and most of its employees are located in northern California, headquarters to many other biotechnology and biopharmaceutical companies and many academic and research institutions.
 As a result, competition for certain skilled personnel in our market is intense.
 None of our employees have employment commitments for any fixed period of time and they all may leave our employment at will.
 If we fail to retain our qualified personnel or replace them when they leave, we may be unable to continue our development and commercialization activities and the price of our securities could fall.